kinetiq/Ether.WeightedSelector/README.md

 WeightedSelector.NET lets you assign weights to a set of choices, then make  decisions based on each choice's proportion of the total weight.

-This is useful for scenarios where choices need to be made based on complicated but quantifiable factors.
-Great examples include suggestion engines and game AI.
+This is useful for scenarios where choices are made based on complicated but quantifiable factors, or where you need to choose between a number of reasonable choices in a way that appears semi-random.
+Great examples of the latter case include suggestion engines and game AI.

 WeightedSelector.NET's API is easy to pick up and fun to use.
 In one of the examples, we implement a game AI that decides between attacking, fleeing, and casting a heal spell based on a dynamic "fear" factor...
 In 9 lines of code!